Home » Symptoms » Cat Symptoms A-Z » Sensitivity to Touch

 Basics and possible causes

 Neurological causes are also possible.
 A disorder of the nervous system, as occurs in certain neurological diseases, can cause normal touch to be perceived as painful.
 Diseases of the spine or spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body. can also affect the nerves and cause sensitivity to touch.
+It is part of the central nervous system and transmits nerve impulses between the brain and body. can also affect the nerves and thus cause sensitivity to touch.

 Typical accompanying symptoms